-Without Tony Allen AFROBEAT wouldn’t exist.

 The ambiguity of lives lived in circumstances of repression and suffering while maintaining an expressive and life confirming dance culture is beautifully captured in the track WORO DANCE on the album THE SOURCE.

 The melody of the horns seems to lean itself on Coltrane’s sorrowful ALABAMA, but the beat is unmistakably Allen’s.

 A musical cosmopolitan who seems to return to the motherland again and again through his music.

 As one can hear in the choir on the album HOMECOOKING:

 -From a distance calling.
 I hear a song calling me from the motherland.
 Something deep inside me.
 Something so strong calling me from the motherland…

-This article will be published in Danish in the upcoming edition of JazzSpecial:
+This article has been published in Danish in JazzSpecial: